TeamSTEP/catch.io-docs/marketing-strategy.md

 The word of mouth strategy is mostly for gathering a dedicated community and a userbase that will provide the team with valuable feedback and criticism for us to improve the game.

-1. Announce the release of Catch.io to indie game communities on Reddit or other indie game forums as a public beta.
+1. Announce the release of Witch One to indie game communities on Reddit or other indie game forums as a public beta.
 2. Create a Discord server about the game.
 3. Have active interaction with the players and form a community.
 4. Update the game according to the user feedback.